Digital Comic Book Collection and Reading Log: A Guide to Design and Organize in Notion

 - Follow the instructions to upload your CSV file.

-Alternatively, click the + New button and manually add an entry for each comic book.
-You can drag and drop the cover image file or insert it via URL.
-As you add more entries, your database will evolve into a comprehensive collection.
+Alternatively, you can click the + New button and manually add an entry for each comic.
+You can easily drag and drop cover images or insert them via URL.
+As you add more entries, your database will evolve into a comprehensive digital archive.

 Step 4: Designing Reading Logs and Progress Tracking